 Because both the INTRINSIC.LIB file and the various library files are required to run any programs that use Intrinsic Units, several problems can occur if you are not careful about keeping these files consistent with each other.
-If a library file is ever changed, you must re-install it in INTRINSIC.LIB, and you must transfer both the new library file and the new INTRINSIC.LIB to the OS volume.
+If a library file is ever changed, you must re-install it in INTRINSIC.LIB, and, if you are using the monitor, you must transfer both the new library file and the new INTRINSIC.LIB to the OS volume.